visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 3D unstructured meshes are created much the same way as 2D unstructured meshes are created.
 The main difference is that in 2D, you use triangles and quadrilateral zone types, in 3D, you use hexahedrons, pyramids, prisms, and tetrahedrons to compose your mesh.
+Silo_ also supports fully arbitrary polyhedral zones but that will not be covered here.
 The procedure for creating the node coordinates is the same with the exception that 3D meshes also require a Z-coordinate.
 The procedure for creating the zone list (connectivity information) is the same except that you specify cells using a larger number of nodes because they are 3D.
 The order in which the nodes are specified is also more important for 3D shapes because if the nodes are not given in the right order, the zones can become tangled.
-The proper zone ordering for each of the four supported 3D zone shapes is shown in :numref:`Figure %s <silo_celltypes>`.
+The proper zone ordering for each of the four supported 3D zone shapes is shown in `the Silo_'s user manual <https://wci.llnl.gov/sites/wci/files/2020-08/LLNL-SM-654357.pdf?#page=122>`__.

 .. _silo_celltypes: